Virus expands grip in many areas, as US nears 100,000 deaths

 A U.S. travel ban took effect Tuesday for foreigners coming from Brazil, where President Jair Bolsonaro has raged against state and local leaders enforcing stay-at-home measures despite warnings that the outbreak is deepening.

-Brazil has about 375,000 coronavirus infections — second only to the 1.6 million cases in the U.S. — and has counted over 23,000 deaths, but many fear Brazil’s true toll is much higher.
+Brazil has about 375,000 coronavirus infections — second only to the 1.6 million cases in the U.S. — and has counted over 23,000 deaths, but many fear its true toll is much higher.

 Worldwide, the virus has infected nearly 5.6 million people and killed over 350,000, according to a tally by Johns Hopkins University.
 Europe has recorded about 170,000 deaths, while the U.S. has reported more than 98,900 in a span of less than four months, more than the number of Americans killed in the Vietnam and Korean wars combined.

-The true death toll is widely believed to be significantly higher, with experts saying many victims died of the virus without ever being tested for it.
+The actual number of deaths is thought to be significantly higher, with experts saying many victims died of the virus without ever being tested for it.

 President Donald Trump several months ago likened the coronavirus to the flu and dismissed worries that it could lead to so many deaths.
 The administration’s leading scientists have since warned that as many as 240,000 could die from the virus.